flutter/samples/experimental/add_to_app/README.md

 `experimental` directory for details.***

-This directory contains a bunch of Android and iOS projects that each import a standalone Flutter module called `example_module`.
+This directory contains a bunch of Android and iOS projects that each import a standalone Flutter module called `flutter_module`.

 ## Goals for this sample